gnilk/testrunner/README.md

 _NOTE_: TestRunner default input is the current directory.
 It will search recursively for any testable functions.

 <pre>
-TestRunner v0.1 - C/C++ Unit Test Runner
+TestRunner v0.3 - C/C++ Unit Test Runner
 Usage: trun [options] input
 Options:
   -v  Verbose, increase for more!
   -d  Dump configuration before starting
-  -g  No globals, skip globals (default: off)
+  -g  Skip module globals (default: off)
+  -G  Skip global main (default: off)
   -s  Silent, surpress messages from test cases (default: off) -r  Discard return from test case (default: off)
   -c  Continue on module failure (default: off)
   -C  Continue on total failure (default: off)
-  -m <list> List of modules to test (default: '-' (all))
+  -m <list> List of modules to test (default: '-' (all)) -t <list> List of test cases to test (default: '-' (all))

-Input should be a list dylib's to be tested
+Input should be a directory or list of dylib's to be tested, default is current directory ('.')
 </pre>

 ### Examples